30 Fascinating and Surprising Facts About Axolotls: A Complete Guide

 The Amazing Ability to Regenerate Body Parts

-Maybe there’s a key inside axolotl DNA that holds the secret to helping human bodies heal better.
+Maybe a key inside axolotl DNA holds the secret to helping human bodies heal better.

 Retaining External Gills for Life

-One distinctive feature that wows enthusiasts is the fringed gills beside an axolotl’s head which they use for breathing underwater.
-While in most amphibians these gills disappear after metamorphosis, axolotls retain them throughout their lives.
+One distinctive feature that wows enthusiasts is the fringed gills beside an axolotl’s head, which they use to breathe underwater.
+While in most amphibians, these gills disappear after metamorphosis, axolotls retain them throughout their lives.
 These feathery gills act as external lungs, allowing them to absorb oxygen from the water, contributing to their incredible adaptability and longevity.

 With these incredible traits in mind, it becomes clear that the habitats where axolotls thrive play a crucial role in sustaining their unique qualities.
 Let’s explore these habitats next.